 Offering is an act of stewardship, an act of sharing with others what we have received from God’s bountiful hand.
 As we leave our time of worship we symbolically share in the world The Word that we have received.

-For the lack of a better name, Second Service is the name given to our typical, contemporary Mennonite worship style.
+This is a mix of traditional and contemporary Mennonite worship style.
 It is reverent, yet casual, relaxed and with some spontaneity.
 We sing a variety of hymn styles, new and old, and we prefer to sing in four part harmony.
 A segment of the worship time is geared for children.
 A staffed nursery for infants to age 4 is provided.

-Second Service is offered from September through May, and starts at 10:45 am on Sunday.
+Worship from September through May usually starts at 10:45 am on Sunday, with some exceptions.

-We blend elements of the Matins format and the Second Worship style during the summer months.
+We blend elements of the Matins format and our standard worship style during the summer months.

 Blended worship is offered from July through Labour Day, and starts at 9:30 am.